MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/update.md

 # Update An Extension Listing

-Update an existing listing in Microsoft Edge Addons catalog \(Microsoft Edge Addons\).
+Update an existing listing in Microsoft Edge Add-ons catalog \(Microsoft Edge Add-ons\).
 You may change a published Extension at any time.
 While you are updating, you do not have to update the entire Extension to make few changes such as updating description or logo.
 But if you update your Extension package, just remember to increase the version number each time.

 ## Update an already published Extension